houby-studio/lazy-admin/scripts-definitions/README.md

 This is simple JSON file, which contains following keys and values:

 * version: Very important, Lazy Admin compares this value when checking for updates.
-So when you release newer version of master definition file, you have to increment version to trigger update.
+So when you release newer version of master definition file, you have to increment version to trigger update
-* releaseDate: Informative key, may be omitted.
+* releaseDate: Informative key, may be omitted
 * definitionsUrl: Array of URLs, where Lazy Admin should download scripts definitions for each set of commands or modules

 #### Example file